Friends of Santee National Wildlife Refuge Past Events

 CHRISTMAS BIRD COUNT AT SANTEE NATIONAL WILDLIFE REFUGE

-Summerton, S. C .......
-The 26th Annual Santee National Wildlife Refuge Christmas Bird Count will be conducted on Saturday, December 29, 2007 beginning at 6:30 a.m.
+....
+The 26th Annual Santee National Wildlife Refuge Christmas Bird Count was conducted on Saturday, December 29, 2007 began at 6:30 a.m.
 This count was initiated in 1982 to help provide a more accurate census of the numbers and species of birds present during winter months.

 Persons interested in joining this year’s count should contact the compiler, Robin Carter via telephone at 803-782-8820 or 803-466-2237 before December 15th.
 After December 15, please contact Santee National Wildlife Refuge by telephone at 803-478-2217 or email to kay_mccutcheon@fws.gov.
 Again this year, birding groups for the ten areas censused within this count will be organized prior to the day of the count.
 Leaders for each of the ten birding groups will contact individual birders assigned to their group to convey information on the group's meeting location and time.
 A $5 fee helps defer the costs of publishing results in the Christmas Bird Count issue of National Audubon Society Field Notes.